TeamRegio/EpiRegioDB/docs/UseCases.rst

 1. Go to the *Region Query* tab.

 2. You can enter a region by choosing a chromosome, the start and the end point and then clicking on the *Select* button.
 Add as many regions as you like.
 Deselect your choices by reclicking on the added buttons.
 Only REMs that are located in your chosen regions will be given as output.
-You can select the percentage of overlap.
-For example, with an overlap of 50% only the REMs will be returned that overlap by at least half of their length with your selected regions.
+You can select the percentage of overlap and by this define how much of the REM has to overlap with your selected regions to be shown in the output.
+For example, with an overlap of 50% only the REMs that overlap by at least half of their length with your selected regions will be returned.

 .. image:: ./images/0804RegionQueryForm.png
   :width: 400